 Authorized keys are a list of public SSH keys that are allowed to connect to a a user account on a system.
-They are stored in .ssh/authorized\keys in that account's home directory.
-Authorized keys for the default user defined in users can be specified using ssh\authorized\keys.
+They are stored in .ssh/authorized_keys in that account's home directory.
+Authorized keys for the default user defined in users can be specified using ssh_authorized_keys.
 Keys should be specified as a list of public keys.

-Note: see the cc\set\passwords module documentation to enable/disable SSH password authentication no-port-forwarding,no-agent-forwarding,no-X11-forwarding
+Note: see the cc_set_passwords module documentation to enable/disable SSH password authentication

-Root login can be enabled/disabled using the disable\root config key.
-Root login options can be manually specified with disable\root\opts.
-If disable\root\opts is specified and contains the string \$USER, it will be replaced with the username of the default user.
+Root login can be enabled/disabled using the disable_root config key.
+Root login options can be manually specified with disable_root_opts.
+If disable_root_opts is specified and contains the string \$USER, it will be replaced with the username of the default user.
 By default, root login is disabled, and root login opts are set to: